brycebaril/node-floordate/README.md

 [![NPM](https://nodei.co/npm/floordate.png)](https://nodei.co/npm/floordate/)

-`floordate` is a simple function for setting a date to the beginning of a standard time window.
+`floordate` is a simple function for setting a date to the beginning of a standard time threshold.
 E.g. the beginning of the month, year, week, etc.

-**IMPORTANT** All dates are considered to be in your locale's timezone.

 ```js
 var floorDate = require("floordate")